ImadDabbura/tiny-pytorch/README.md

 ## License

 Tiny-PyTorch is licensed under the Apache License 2.0.
-See the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.---
+See the [LICENSE](LICENSE) file for details.